-So there you have it- 5 ways to get you thinking about how to be the best gift giver ever and then actual gifts that will make your mom ridiculously happy!
+So there you have it- 5 ways to get you thinking about how to be the best gift giver ever and then actual gifts that will make your friends and family ridiculously happy!
 I officially want to go make a few more photo books now that I see how easy it is to get the prettiest finished product ever.
-What are you getting your mom for mother’s day?
+What are you getting your family?
 I’d love to hear in the comments!

 This blog post is sponsored by Shutterfly.
 All opinions are my own.